 Worse still they threw or grabbed the book yanking the covers to split the spine.
 I had to accept that some lovely works of literature about Thomas, Humpty and Dinosaurs would be lost.
 Going to the local library seemed impossible.
 Buying new books equally problematic.

 Climate friendly cheap books

-There are so very many books on the market it can cost a fortune.
-But buying them from charity shops and secondhand bookshops has allowed for higher turnover and the odd loss.
+Buying books from charity shops and secondhand bookshops has allowed for higher turnover and the odd loss.
 As my daughter tells me it is right of the climate too.

 After months of effort their interest grew.
 On one depressing day though the 2 year old was going through a Thomas Book with flaps.
 Having looked at them with Nanny when the doorbell rang I felt sure he would be occupied while I let his Mum in from her shopping.
 He started calling out what I thought was ‘ Welcome, welcome….’ to the sound of Mummy’s voice.
 Mummy laughed at me ‘ Silly Nanny, he is saying ‘ broken, broken’ …he was ripping off each flap both those covering James, Thomas, Edward and the numbers to be learnt.
 The sellotaped repair meant this book would not be seeing another charity shop.
 In fact days later the repeated flap repair ended.

 - Avoid flaps unless you are in control

 - Buys books from charity and secondhand bookshops

 - Don’t answer the doorbell when a two year old is in charge of a book!

 - Use the local library, no requirement to stay silent these days